summerdawn-ai/mcpify/src/Summerdawn.Mcpify/README.md

 - Integration with existing service architectures
 - STDIO-based communication for process integration

-**Most users should use `Summerdawn.Mcpify.AspNetCore` instead**, which provides easier integration with ASP.NET Core applications.
+**Most users should use `Summerdawn.Mcpify.AspNetCore` instead**, which provides http support using ASP.NET Core.

 ## Installation